perevalovds/ofxKu/README.md

 ## Compression and hash
   ofxKuCompress - RLE and bit compression ofxKuHashCrc32 - computing CRC32 hash
+  ofxKuUtilsBase64 - encoding and decoding base64 (code is based on https://github.com/ReneNyffenegger/cpp-base64  by Rene Nyffenegger)

 ## Strings
   ofxKuStrings
    * convert matrix to string and back